tyrionhuu/flux_api/services/README.md

 ## Troubleshooting

 ### Service won't start
-1. Check the service status: `sudo systemctl status flux-cleanup.service`
+1. Check the service status: `sudo systemctl status cleanup.service`
-2. Check the logs: `sudo journalctl -u flux-cleanup.service`
+2. Check the logs: `sudo journalctl -u cleanup.service`
 3. Verify the paths in the service file are correct
 4. Ensure the user has proper permissions